Skip to main content

 The 4 P's of Fantasy Mapping

-Adam's presentation was relatively simple to follow, as it revolved around a three-stage process covering issues from attracting prospective audiences, to attracting greater interest and maintaining engagement, as well as three key groups of advertising media - websites, social media pages and public relations (PR).
+The overall session was relatively simple to follow, as it revolved around a three-stage process covering issues from attracting prospective audiences, to attracting greater interest and maintaining engagement, as well as three key groups of advertising media - websites, social media pages and public relations (PR).

 Some marketing platforms, such as TikTok, Facebook and Instagram were familiar to me, but others, such as e-commerce platform Gumroad, were completely new to me and it was interesting to get to know new marketing alternatives that could potentially help me out on my journey to developing the fantasy map business.